-Adaptation will be needed along with mitigation.
+Adaptation to climate change / global warming will be needed along with mitigation.
 Because impacts are already being observed and because the ocean takes a long time to heat up, mitigation - although crucial - will not be enough.
 Adaptation unfortunately will not be a simple matter.
 The human race is no longer composed of small groups of hunter-gatherers, but billions of people generally living in highly arranged societies with limited mobility.
 The worse the impacts of global warming, the more difficult adaptation will be.

 We should start planning for adaptation now, along with mitigation to try to lessen the impact of global warming.
-Adaptation should not be used as an excuse not to mitigate global warming.
+However, adaptation should not be used as an excuse not to mitigate global warming.

 US Senate Climate/Energy Legislation Update

 Kerry-Lieberman American Power Act bill released today 12 May 2010; Ref: HERE.

 Note added 31...

 Carbon Capture and Storage (Sequestration)Last Updated on 2014-04-26 18:04:44

 Will We Really Need Carbon Sequestration?
 Yes.
 Why?

 BUT there is a Big Caveat - we can't use CCS as an excuse not to mitigate directly